 In addition to its fascinating Gold Rush past, the Sacramento area is rich with an amazing array of state-of-the-art museums and historic sites that offer visitors the chance to explore California’s fine art, history, science and wildlife treasures.
 In addition to being open to the public most days all year long, many of the 30 members of Sacramento Area Museums offer group tours, hands-on activities and interpretive experiences tailored for local students that help to extend learning and add depth to topics covered in the classroom.

-Below is a sampling of some of the school tour offerings for the 2018-2019 school year.
+Below is a sampling of some of the school tour offerings leading into and/or during the 2019-2020 school year.

 California Automobile Museum

-The California Automobile Museum offers a variety of school programs for kindergarteners through 8th grade.
-Their programs support Common Core Standards and are designed to educate students about the way automobiles – and the science and history behind them – have help shaped our society.
-Tours are interactive and designed to engage the imagination of students.
+The California Automobile Museum offers a variety of school programs for K-8th graders.
+Their programs support Common Core Standards and are designed to educate students about the way automobiles – and the science and history behind them – have helped shape our society.
+Tours are interactive and designed to engage the imagination.
 Students can even participate in an assembly line exercise as part of the popular Motor Works tour.
-For more, please visit www.calautomuseum.org.
+For more information, please visit www.calautomuseum.org.

 California State Railroad Museum

-The California State Railroad Museum is offering a variety of school tours in 2018-2019 that include the following: Horses to Horsepower Program for 4th and 5th grades; Interpretive Handcar program for grades 4th through 6th; Emigrant Train Program for 4th and 5th grades; School Train Program for grades K through 12th and the Eagle Theatre Student Melodrama Program (where students have an opportunity to participate in a real melodrama while learning about the history of Sacramento and the Eagle Theatre) for grades 4th and 5th.
-Plus, the Museum is offering special Homeschool Activities on October 19.
+The California State Railroad Museum offers a variety of school tours in 2019-2020 that include the following: Horses to Horsepower Program for 4th and 5th grades; Interpretive Handcar program for grades 4th through 6th; Emigrant Train Program for 4th and 5th grades; School Train Program for grades K through 12th and the Eagle Theatre Student Melodrama Program (where students have an opportunity to participate in a real melodrama while learning about the history of Sacramento and the Eagle Theatre) for grades 4th and 5th.
+Plus, the Museum is offering special Homeschool Activities on October 18.
 For group tour reservations, please call 916-323-9274 or email firstname.lastname@example.org.
-For more information, please visit www.californiarailroad.museum.
+For more information, visit www.californiarailroad.museum.